taoyama/azure-bigcompute/README.md

 [Create a free account for MS Azure Operational Management Suite with workspaceName](https://login.mms.microsoft.com/signin.aspx?signUp=on&ref=ms_mms)
 * Provide a Name for the OMS Workspace.
 * Link your Subscription to the OMS Portal.
-* Depending upon the region, a Resource Group would be created in the Sunscription like 'mms-weu' for 'West Europe' and the named OMS Workspace with portal details etc. would be created in the Resource Group.
+* Depending upon the region, a Resource Group would be created in the Subscription like 'mms-weu' for 'West Europe' and the named OMS Workspace with portal details etc. would be created in the Resource Group.
 * Logon to the OMS Workspace and Go to -> Settings -> 'Connected Sources'  -> 'Linux Servers' -> Obtain the Workspace ID like <code>ba1e3f33-648d-40a1-9c70-3d8920834669</code> and the 'Primary and/or Secondary Key' like <code>xkifyDr2s4L964a/Skq58ItA/M1aMnmumxmgdYliYcC2IPHBPphJgmPQrKsukSXGWtbrgkV2j1nHmU0j8I8vVQ==</code>
 * Add The solutions 'Agent Health', 'Activity Log Analytics' and 'Container' Solutions from the 'Solutions Gallery' of the OMS Portal of the workspace.
 * While Deploying the Template just the WorkspaceID and the Key are to be mentioned and all will be registered including all containers in any nodes of the cluster(s).